dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Assumptions
 - The rolling and sliding problems are assumed to be pure rolling in the contact plane.
 - The sensors at the fingertips can provide reliable and robust measurements (or robust perception system).
+- Robustness and smoothness of controllers in switching phases

 - Solved problems